All Ratings

 | 82 | Shane Battierplayer | 58 | Battier averaged 1.2 SPG over his career with 1,063 total steals.
 His active hands and defensive positioning made him a solid contributor in this area. | |

-| 82 | Cade Cunninghamplayer | 58 | Cunningham averages approximately 1.2 SPG in his early career.
-This is solid for a point guard, showing good anticipation and active hands in passing lanes, placing him in the solid steals range. |
+| 82 | Andrés Nocioniplayer | 58 | Nocioni averaged approximately 1.1 SPG during his NBA career.
+This shows good defensive instincts and active hands for a forward, placing him in the solid steals production range. | |